-• Bevan Brittan has been the firm of choice for NHS clients for more than 30 years.
-We act for NHS England as well as a range of Clinical Commissioning Groups (CCGs) throughout the country.
-As these clients contend with increasing demands, shrinking budgets and pressure to change the way in which they deliver services, we work alongside them with clear and commercial advice.
+• We have been the firm of choice for NHS clients for more than 30 years.
+As well as acting extensively for secondary and acute care clients, we have acted for health commissioners throughout various transformations of the NHS over the years, including PCTs, SHAs, NHSE, CCGs and are now heavily involved in commissioning and procurement in Integrated Care Systems.
+As these clients contend with increasing demands, challenging budgets and pressure to change the way in which they deliver services, we work alongside them with clear and commercial advice.

 We have supported numerous health communities on health system redesign over recent years as the pressure to improve standards in the light of emerging evidence of new techniques and standards, and the need to manage under tight financial pressure has led to many proposals to change the way health and social care services are organised.

 • We have wide experience of treading uncharted territory and have advised on hundreds of complex procurements using Competitive Dialogue, Competitive Procedure with Negotiation and Dynamic Purchasing Systems, as well as through frameworks and restricted procedures.
-We established the first NHS LIFTs and are advising on all of the Strategic Estates Partnerships procurements in the health market.
+We are now supporting clients to use the flexibilities under the Procurement Act 2023 to design multi-stage processes and frameworks which meet their needs.
+We established the first NHS LIFTs and have unparalleled experience in advising on Strategic Estates Partnership procurements in the health market.
 Our collaborative working experience is unrivalled both across health and local government.

 Legal Insights